Opalinium/nocturna-docs/terms.md

 ### 4.4 Server-Level Premium

-- Any premium subscriber can activate their premium benefits in a server
+- Subscribers on Basic tier or above can activate server-level premium in their Discord servers.
+Personal tier subscribers receive user-facing premium features only and cannot activate server-level premium
 - Server ownership is not required to activate premium
 - Only the premium activator or server administrators can deactivate premium
 - Server owners receive a notification when someone activates premium in their server